mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/polymorphism_encapsulation_inheritance.md

 ### Inheritance

+Inheritance is a way to share behaviour among classes.
+When a class inherits behavior from another class or module, it is called inheritance.
+Inheritance is used a way to extract common behaviors from classes that share that behaviour moving it a superclass or module.
+It lets us keep logic in one place.
 They are two ways to implement inheritance in Ruby i.e. Class Inheritance and Interface Inheritance.

 #### Class Inheritance:

 Class Inheritance is when a class inherits behavior or methods from another class.
 The class that is inheriting behavior is called the subclass and the class it inherits from is called the superclass.
+Class inheritance is used when there is a "is a" relationship between classes while interface inheritance is used when there is a "has a relationship".

 Super classes can be defined as basic classes with large reusability and smaller subclasses are defined for more fine-grained, detailed behaviors.